-My name is Mr. Thalhammer and I will be your 7th and 8th Grade Social Studies teacher for the 2015-16 school year.
-This will be my sixth year as a teacher, and my third at South Loop Elementary.
-I have really enjoyed my time at South loop, and can’t wait to get to work this year.
+My name is Mr. Thalhammer and I will be your 7th and 8th Grade Social Studies teacher for the 2017-18 school year.
+This will be my seventh year as a teacher, and my fourth at South Loop Elementary.
+I have really enjoyed my time at South Loop, and can’t wait to get to work this year.
 I look forward to meeting you and speaking with you as the school year gets started.

 What You Can Expect From Me: